michaelnordmeyer/jekyll-theme-emojification/README.md

   - Single-author
   - No visible authors, categories, or tags on posts or pages
   - No header, footer, or menu
-  - No pagination for the home page to effectively be the archive and allow for searching all titles in-browser
+  - No pagination for the home page or any other index page to effectively be the archive and allow for searching all titles in-browser
+  - System fonts without the dependence on possibly tracking third-parties
 - Posts
 - Pages
 - Fancy category pages (also on GitHub Pages, where additional plugins are not allowed)
-- A styled redirection page, which will be used by the plugin [`jekyll-redirect-from`](https://github.com/jekyll/jekyll-redirect-from)
+- Styled redirection and error pages, which will be used by the plugin [`jekyll-redirect-from`](https://github.com/jekyll/jekyll-redirect-from)
-- Built-in feed and sitemap creation (no dependency to jekyll-feed and jekyll-sitemap)
+- Built-in Atom feed and sitemap.xml creation without category and tag pages so they don't compete on search engine result pages with post content, and no dependency to the plugins `jekyll-feed` and `jekyll-sitemap`
-- Theme-color matching favicons
+- Theme-color-matching favicons
 - Optional colorful index pages
 - Header images
-- Optional descriptions or excerpts in feed, SEO tags, and on category and home pages
+- Optional descriptions or excerpts in feeds, SEO tags, and on category and home pages
 - Content warnings for embedded videos
 - Hidden semantic info for embedding and SEO like [Open Graph](https://ogp.me/), [JSON-LD](https://json-ld.org/), and inline [Microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)).
 No need for the `jekyll-seo-tag` plugin
 - Minimal build and load times